-All accidents resulting in personal injury, regardless of how minor, must be reported and recorded in the company accident book(s).
+All accidents resulting in personal injury, regardless of how minor, must be reported and recorded in the Trust's accident book.
 This is kept by the chair of the management committee.

-They will contain all the information which must be recorded by law i.e.:
+Records will contain all the information which must be recorded by law i.e.:

-- Full name, address and occupation of the injured person; - Date and time of accident;
+- Full name, address and occupation of the injured person; - Date and time of accident: